maxxiimo/the-front-end-manifesto/mobile-foundation.md

     Mime::Type.register_alias "text/html", :mobile

 Just like in the simple solution, requests from different devices will be served up the correct markup and styles for the device.

+##### Reorganize

+Our solution is working well, but I'm feeling like there are too many files in each view folder.
+To better organize our mobile specific views we can create a special view folder just for them.
+The tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" (listed in our [Mobile Solutions Roundup][Mobile Roundup]), describes exactly how to do this.

+Following the tutorials example we're going to add the following to our prepare_for_mobile method in application_controller.rb:

+    def prepare_for_mobile
+      if request.env['mobvious.device_type'] == :mobile
+        request.format = :mobile
+        prepend_view_path Rails.root + 'app' + 'views_mobile'
+      end
+    end

+We then take all of our *.mobile.haml files and place them in a new apps/views_mobile folder.
+I've already set up this folder structure [here][views_mobile].
+You'll notice that you have to choices, one  ending with [mobile] and the other [html].
+The difference between the two are in the files mime types: .mobile.haml vs. .html.haml.

+Since we're now redirecting to a specific folder we can remove:

+- the mime type we defined in mime_types.rb
+- request.format = :mobile in application_controller.rb

+Doing so will allow us to use common partials for both desktop and mobile devices, and for Rails to default to regular views when views_mobile are not available.

 ### 2. Responsive Web Design